 - WHERE IS PADDINGTON 2, YOU COWARDS???
 I think Brian Grubb wrote about this best, so I’ll leave it to him for fear I would be too repetitive.
 Though the movie was technically released in late 2017 in UK, it didn’t see its US release until January 2018 and wasn’t available for streaming until the spring.
 And no joke, folks — Paddington 2, along with fellow snub Annihilation, was one of my favorite movies all year (make of that particular dichotomy what you will.)
 Not only is Paddington 2 piled to its fuzzy ears with unabashed emotion, but numerous lovely sequences of gentle slapstick are sprinkled throughout as well.
 When it’s not humorous, it goes hard for the emotional throat when it totally doesn’t need to.
 And I was very impressed by how narratively tidy it is.
 Stakes & motivations are clearly, succinctly established; and there is not a useless shot in the whole movie.
 I mean it — even the most innocuous and seemingly extraneous bit of information sees a satisfying emotional call-back / resolution.
 This has become a major comfort watch for me, and I am truly testing the limits of how many times a human can possibly watch a wee bear try to get a birthday present for his Aunt Lucy.
 (I am also a verified sucker for anything Ben Whishaw wants to do.)

 - I wholeheartedly believe Annihilation deserved to be in more categories.
 I can understand Alex Garland’s adaptation of Jeff VanderMeer’s work might not be everyone’s cup of tea.
-(Hell, judging by the amount of discussion that surrounded Ex Machina a couple years ago, I can understand how Garland himself might not be everyone’s tea.)
+(Hell, judging by the discussions that swarmed Ex Machina a couple years ago, I can understand how Garland himself might not be everyone’s tea.)
 But I loved Annihilation.
 It’s the film that arguably left the biggest impact on me all year.
 I think it was an incomparable cinematic masterpiece — constructed for an immersive theatrical experience.
 Home-viewing just doesn’t do the whole experience justice.
 Seeing it in the theater (in a dark room, on a massive screen) was engrossing and sensory and disorienting in the best possible way.
 I left the movie feeling out of step with the rest of the world (literally — merely walking felt like a surreal action, and the world around me didn’t seem like it could possibly be real.)
 I also sob through most of it — I can think of very few things that so intuitively capture and visually externalize the feeling of trauma/depression/anxiety.

 - I’ve seen a lot of disappointment about the absence of Sorry to Bother You.
 While it could have been nice to see it get something, this is one where I’ll differ.
 I admit I’m comparatively a grinch in regards to Boots Riley’s directorial debut.
 It was a good movie — in that it was a specific vision, brought to its fruition well.
 It was unique; weird; I’d recommend anyone give it a go (and, uh, read as little about it as possible / avoid spoilers as best you can.)
 But I am not quite at the same level of adoration — mostly I have narrative-specific quibbles, and am not entirely sold by the sheer force of Weird = automatic profundity.
-I am a bit more interested in how Riley develops from here as a storyteller, and am definitely eager for what his particular vision might turn out next.
+I find myself more interested in how Riley develops from here as a storyteller, and am definitely eager for what his particular vision might create next.

-- What really shocks me is that Damian Chazelle’s First Man didn’t make it into more categories.
+- What really truly shocks me is that Damian Chazelle’s First Man didn’t make it into more categories.
 A significant block of movies in the running this year look a bit like some hold-out older voters wanting something “for them” / more “old school.”
 The thing is, if the Academy really wanted to put their weight behind an “old-school” movie like that, I think First Man is a much better candidate.
 It’s, frankly, a considerably better film overall than what they picked.
 But alas, it appears that what they wanted were films that gestured towards the idea of inclusion and diversity while not being too black, nor too queer. (::cough:: Green Book ::cough:: Bohemian Rhapsody.)

 Time to get on with it.